mattermost/docs/source/configure/experimental-configuration-settings.rst

 - ``ExportAmazonS3RequestTimeoutMilliseconds``
 - ``ExportAmazonS3PresignExpiresSeconds``

-**False**: Standard `file storage </configure/environment-configuration-settings.html#file-storage>`__ is used (or when the configuration setting is omitted).
+**False**: Standard :ref:`file storage <configure/environment-configuration-settings:file storage>` is used (or when the configuration setting is omitted).

 When an alternate filestore target is configured, Mattermost Cloud admins can generate an S3 presigned URL for exports using the ``/exportlink [job-id|zip file|latest]`` slash command.
-See the `Mattermost workspace migration </manage/cloud-data-export.html#create-the-export>`__ documentation for details.
-Alternatively, Cloud and self-hosted admins can use the `mmctl export generate-presigned-url </manage/mmctl-command-line-tool.html#mmctl-export-generate-presigned-url>`__ command to generate a presigned URL directly from mmctl.
+See the :ref:`Mattermost workspace migration <manage/cloud-data-export:create the export>` documentation for details.
+Alternatively, Cloud and self-hosted admins can use the :ref:`mmctl export generate-presigned-url <manage/mmctl-command-line-tool:mmctl export generate presigned url>` command to generate a presigned URL directly from mmctl.

 .. note::